 Welcome to the Palms Counselling and Personal Development web-page.

 I founded Palms Counselling and Personal Development as I wanted to provide a down-to-earth, no-nonsense counselling service for blokes; whatever your background, history and life circumstances happens to be.

-I’m probably not your stereotypical therapist – in that I’ve spent most of my working life so far on building sites, and in my down time I'm interested in strength athletics, martial arts and Rock n' Roll.
+I’m probably not your stereotypical therapist – in that I’ve spent most of my working life so far on building sites, and in my down time I'm interested in strength athletics and Rock n' Roll.

 But it’s these kinds of things (as well as many others) that make me the person that I am; and it’s important for you to know a bit about me if you’re going to trust me enough to share about yourself.

 I’ve spent most of my working life in the building industry as a site carpenter, and also spent time working as a doorman at some bars & nightclubs in Bournemouth in my younger days.

 In my late-20's I went to university and studied applied theology, which in turn led me on to training to become a qualified counsellor.